entraeiendom/_archived_bacnet-2-json/README.md

 # bacnet-2-json
 Parse BacnetUDP and convert to Json.
-Must be GPLv3 due to bacnet4j dependency

 ## Json "schema"